- UPDATED FOR FM22 -

 - Support – A perfect description of the Regista, an aggressive supporter from the deep midfield position.
 Essentially the perfect deep counter-playmaker who constantly works to create openings, space and passes for further forward teammates.

-- Support – Only one real roll and that is the duty of a Roaming Playmaker.
+- Support – Only one real role and that is the duty of a Roaming Playmaker.
 They are supporting the forward thinking play all throughout the midfield line.

 - Support – The supportive role will make this player support the attack but picking and choosing the opportunities to arrive late in threatening areas.
 That success is based off their attributes.